jkadoko/ai-workshop-series/README.md

 # Project

-The goal of this project is training material for working professionals in a variety of industries, with a focus on medical devices and biotech.
-The training materials will be delivered in the form of workshops and online documentation.
+Training material for working professionals, with a focus on regulated industries.
+The training materials will be delivered in the form of in person or online workshops.

 ## Structure
 - `.agent/`: Agent context (spec, memory, rules).